jon-jacky/Piety/doc/baremachine.md

 by adding methods for reading and writing CPU control registers, interacting with hardware I/O ports, reading a timer, and connecting to an interrupt handler.
-The CogNos operating system, including interrupt handlers, device drivers and the file system, is written in SmallTalk.
+The CogNos operating system, including interrupt handlers, device drivers and the file system, is written in Smalltalk.

 NopSys is supposed to be language-independent, but has only been used to build CogNos.
 CogNos was able to run some tests and performance